5 Morning Habits That Can Help Improve Blood Sugar Levels

 One of the first things you should do after waking up is drink a full glass of water.
 Most people don’t drink water continuously throughout the night, so it’s easy to wake up dehydrated.
 For people with diabetes, this dehydration can cause high blood sugar in the morning.

-Besides bringing your blood’s water-to-glucose ratio back to normal, hydration can also help keep your hormones in check.
+Besides bringing your blood’s water-to-glucose ratio back to normal, hydration can help keep your hormones in check.
 Dehydration can increase your body’s release of stress hormones, like cortisol and adrenaline, which have been linked to higher blood sugar levels in people with diabetes.

 2. Get Some Exercise